 - target (dict) The dictionary that this serializer saves the objects to.
 If target is None, then a new dictionary is created. - path (str) The base path in the hierarchy that this serializer indicates.

 Variables target (dict) - The target dictionary.
 Once the serialization completes, this dictionary can be fed into numpy.savez() or numpy.savez_compressed() to serialize it in the NPZ format.

 '''

 class chainer.serializers.NpzDeserializer(npz, path='')

+Deserializer for NPZ format.

 '''